-Stay Overnight: We love staying at major tourist attractions during the hours when the buses, vans, and tourists leave for the day.
-In order to do that at Monument Valley, an overnight stay might be a wonderful experience.
+In order to see Monument Valley at its quietest and most atmospheric, an overnight stay might be a wonderful experience.
 The new VIEW Hotel is open and the views, as you might suspect, are amazing.

 Simpson’s has overnight packages where you can stay in one of his relative’s tourist hogans.